Home

 The discovery of the "third state" beyond life and death could significantly impact human longevity research and potential interventions.
 This new understanding of cellular plasticity and function after organismal death opens up novel avenues for exploring aging processes and developing longevity-enhancing strategies:

-• Drug development: The creation of anthrobots and xenobots could revolutionize drug delivery systems, enabling more targeted and effective treatments for age-related diseases
+• Drug development: The creation of anthrobots and xenobots could revolutionize drug delivery systems, enabling more targeted and effective treatments for age-related diseases4.
+This may help extend healthspan and potentially lifespan.

-• Understanding aging mechanisms: Studying how cells persist and function in this intermediate state could provide new insights into the fundamental processes of cellular aging and death, potentially revealing new targets for anti-aging interventions
+• Understanding aging mechanisms: Studying how cells persist and function in this intermediate state could provide new insights into the fundamental processes of cellular aging and death, potentially revealing new targets for anti-aging interventions5.

 By expanding our understanding of cellular biology beyond traditional boundaries, this research may ultimately contribute to developing more effective strategies for extending human healthspan and potentially lifespan.